Platform - Getting Started on the Linode Platform

 Linodes: View a list of your Compute Instances.
 Clicking on one takes you to its details page, where you can power it on or off, reboot it, resize it, access the console, change its configuration, attach Block Storage volumes, and lots more.

 Account: View your account, billing information, payment methods, and previous invoices.
 You can also add additional users to your account.

 For a full overview of the Cloud Manager and its core features, see the Overview of the Cloud Manager guide.

 Compute Instances (also frequently called Linodes) are virtual machines that can be used for nearly any purpose.
-Many of our customers use them to host websites and web applications, but they can also be used for development workloads, game servers, big data processing, machine learning, scientific processing, and much more.
-They come in a few different types, including Shared CPU, Dedicated CPU, High Memory, and GPU.
-Each of these are tailored for certain workloads.
-See the guides below to learn more about creating a Compute Instance, configuring it after deployment, and securing it.
+Many of our customers use them to host websites and applications, and they can also be used for development workloads, game servers, big data processing, machine learning, scientific processing, and much more.
+They come in a few different types, including: Dedicated CPU, Shared CPU, Premium, High Memory, and GPU.

 In addition to Compute Instances, Linode offers many other services that empower you to get the most out of cloud computing.
 Take a look through the list below to determine if any of them might be useful to you.

 - LKE (Linode Kubernetes Engine): Managed Kubernetes clusters that simplify container orchestration.